yeisonrestrepo/Surex/Solutions/angularJs/README.md

 ## Development server

-You can open the index.html in your browser to see the application running.
+You can open the `index.html` file in your browser to see the application running.